Stromness is the perfect base for your Orkney holiday. You are surrounded by sea, sky and warm friendly folk.

 For the energetic there is a well equipped gym and swimming pool which welcomes temporary members.
 The 18 hole links are a delight with views across to Hoy and Stromness Golf Club extends a warm welcome to visitors.

-Stromness is the main centre for scuba diving among the wrecks of the scuttled German WW1 fleet in Scapa Flow and 1 Gray's Noust is right next door to Scapa Scuba which offers guided dives.
+Stromness is the main centre for scuba diving among the wrecks of the scuttled German WW1 fleet in Scapa Flow.
 Sea fishing trips, angling in the lochs, guided walking tours, seal watching, puffin spotting, twitching and swimming are all options.

 Visit the Stromness Website to find out more about this wonderful town.